 ensure employees responsible for conducting market soundings are appropriately trained and understand the key risks and obligations arising from market soundings.
 This shall include training in relation to assessing whether information is inside information as well as conducting the market sounding process;

 limit the number of employees who are not responsible for conducting the market sounding but having access to the information to those with a legitimate reason for such access, taking into account the characteristic of the transaction.
-A disclosing market participant shall ensure that clear internal arrangements are established to ensure that its employees who are not responsible for conducting the market sounding and who do not have a legitimate reason to have access to inside information are not in possession of that inside information.
+[See Response #41]

 reduce as much as possible the time between the moment when inside information is made available to the employees conducting the market sounding and the moment when market soundings with investors are conducted.